 Any increased eligibility for additional reductions, due to new government guidance, will be automatically adjusted and you will be sent an updated bill.
 You do not need to do anything.
 Your bills will be reissued in April and for those paying by direct debit, we will update you in the coming days.

-Latest update from Nottingham Credit Union for information only:
+The latest update from Nottingham Credit Union for information only:

 Nottingham Credit Union: Service Update 25th March 2020